-In this video, I’ll go through a great corrective exercise that you can quickly do to start off the day.
+In this video, I’ll go through a great corrective exercise that you can quickly do to start the day.
 It is called the Reverse Overhead Lunge.
-Corrective exercises are exercises that address movement compensations you may have, and work to fix them.
-By fixing these imbalances, corrective exercises improve the quality of your movement during your workouts and in everyday life.
-This means less stiffness, less pain and a lower chance of injury.
+Corrective exercises address movement compensations you may have and work to fix them.
+By fixing these imbalances, great corrective exercise improves the quality of your movement during your workouts and in everyday life.
+This means less stiffness, less pain, and a lower chance of injury.

 Why is Reverse Overhead Lunge such a great exercise?